S0derberg/motif-finder/README.md

 ## More Information

 An explanation of the motif-finding problem and the algorithms I used, as well as my results and discussion, can be found in my final report, which is also in this repository as a PDF document.
+The data I used can be found in the data folder, and my result plots are in the results folder.